Welcome to ClearView Baptist Church

 3. Notification of having joined a church of another denomination.

-4. Exclusion by action of this church.
+4. Exclusion by action of this Church, pursuant to Article I, Section 6 of these Bylaws.

-5. Request in writing by a member to be released from church membership.Should a member move from our community (excluding military service, attendance at college, or the like) or to an address unknown and/or fail to unite with another church, the member shall be placed on an inactive roll.
-These inactive members shall not be included in any membership figures quoted for our church or used in any calculation related Should such a member move back into our fellowship, the member will automatically return to the active roll.
+Should a member move from our community (excluding military service, attendance at college, or the like) or to an address unknown and/or fail to unite with another church, the member shall be placed on an inactive roll.
+These inactive members shall not be included in any membership figures quoted for our Church or used in any calculation related thereto.
+Should such a member move back into our fellowship, the member will automatically return to the active roll.

 Section 6.
 Discipline

-It will be the practice of this church to emphasize to its members that every reasonable measure will be taken to assist any troubled member.
-The senior pastor, other members of the church staff and deacons are available for counsel and guidance.
+It will be the practice of this Church to emphasize to its members that every reasonable measure will be taken to assist any troubled member.
+The senior pastor, other members of the Church staff and deacons are available for counsel and guidance.
 The attitude of members toward one another will be guided by a concern for restoration rather than punishment.

-The church may restore to membership any person previously excluded, upon request of the excluded person, and by majority of the church upon evidence of the excluded person’s repentance and reformation.
+The Church may restore to membership any person previously excluded, upon request of the excluded person, and by majority of the Church upon evidence of the excluded person’s repentance and reformation.

 Section 7.
 Christian Mediation